magepages/mpdocs/docs/quick-order/index.md

   * Customers can look for the product that they want to purchase by SKU or the product name when filling in this box.
   * The result will show the information and the images of the product that can adapt to the conditions customers enter.
   * The number of the result will be controlled in the configuration by the admin.
+  * When admins change Currency or other information of the products, maybe 'Search' will make the information display incorrect.
+Therefore, admins need to access `pub/media/mageplaza`, remove Search item and Refresh the Quick Order page to update the information for the system.

 * 4 - The virtual cart:
   * This the place where can store temporarily the products customers want to purchase.
   * At this field, customers can see all information of products, change options of the attribute, modify the quantity or add a new product as well as delete those products from the virtual cart.
+  * The price displaying in the virtual cart is the original price of each product, not count Tax.

 * 5 - Add to cart button: Similar to 1 - Add to cart button
 * 6 - Checkout button: Similar to 2 - Checkout button
 * 7 - Add multiple products by SKU box:
   * When customers have known SKU and the attributes of the products, it's so easy for them to add these products to the virtual cart by SKU box.
-  * Customers only need to fill the information of products as the following format: SKU, quantity, option_1, option_2, etc.
+  * Customers only need to fill the information of products as the following format: SKU, qty, size:M, color: Black
-  * Customers need to line up to add other products"
+  * Customers need to line up to add other products.
   * Finally, customers click on 9 - Add to list to add products to the virtual cart.
   * For example: 24-MB01,10,m,pink